Region of Italy

 When it comes to culinary specialities, the Bologna and Modena area is also worthy of mention.
 This is the birthplace of balsamic vinegar, Mortadella Bologna and many other flavours that pair beautifully with local wines.
 This area is home to major car and motorbike manufacturers − Ferrari, Lamborghini, Ducati and Maserati to name a few − and world-famous racetracks.
 The vast ski resorts on Monte Cimone, the highest peak in the region (2,165 metres above sea level), and on the Corno alle Scale mountain are also a testament to the region's deep-seated sporting tradition.

 Romagna, on the other hand, has always been about seaside and entertainment, from Ferrara's beaches to Rimini's coastline in the far south of the region.
-But there is far more to Romagna than meets the eye; this area harbours enchanting hillside villages in the Forlì-Cesena and Rimini countryside, ancient culinary traditions that are embodied in the region's emblematic piadina flatbread, a passion for wellness and fitness, and UNESCO World Heritage listed art cities, like Ravenna and Ferrara, which share the title with Modena.
+But there is far more to Romagna than meets the eye; this area harbours enchanting hillside villages in the Forlì-Cesena and Rimini countryside, ancient culinary traditions that are embodied in the region's emblematic piadina flatbread, a passion for wellness and fitness, and UNESCO World Heritage listed art cities, like Ravenna and Ferrara.

 Now all you have to do is choose your destination and arrange your next trip to Emilia-Romagna.